BOARD AND TRAIN DETAILS, PREREQUISITES & PROCEDURES

 This is for informational purposes only, full contract is emailed upon request.

-For starters, your dog will be living in a residential home, not a kennel or facility.
-Your dog will come to day school but get to come home and be the "teacher's pet".
-Your dog’s days will be filled with a menu of activities all designed to address identified goals, concerns &/or problems, in an intensive & proactive format including but not limited to:
+Onward Bound offers both in-home with a trainer or at or facility for "boarding school".
+Dogs are given plenty of individual attention as well as group training sessions daily.
+Your dog’s days will be filled with a menu of activities all designed to address and identified goals, concerns and/or problems, in an intensive & proactive format including but not limited to:

-- Goals set forth by you & Your trainer — This usually includes things such as house manners, skills (obedience), listening, etc.
+- Goals set forth by you & Your trainer — This usually includes things such as house manners, skills (obedience), reactive behavior, listening, etc.

-- Priorities set forth by Your trainer — This usually isn’t determined until the dog is in the trainer’s care.
-Usually in this program goals are set & put in motion but the trainer may also see other issues that need addressing & will do this upon contacting you & discussing.
-All priorities & goals discovered by your trainer is only to benefit you & your dog.
+- Priorities set forth by Your trainer — This usually isn’t determined until the dog is in our trainer’s care.
+Usually in this program goals are set & put in motion but our trainers may also see other issues that need addressing & will do this upon contacting you & discussing.
+All priorities & goals discovered by your trainers are only to benefit you & your dog.

 - Daily training & work toward goals/priorities — Your dog will receive daily training that is directed toward your goals & priorities.
-Your trainer may also see things that are priority that will affect your long-term goals.
-This will be worked on first & foremost so that your dog receives what is needed to accomplish your dog’s goals as well as the well-being of your dog.
-Your trainer will work towards the goals by increasing reliability of manners & skills in increasingly challenging ways incorporating distractions, distances & durations.
+Your trainers may also see things that are priority that will affect your long-term goals.
+This will be worked on first & foremost so that your dog receives what is needed to accomplish your goals as well as the well-being of your dog.
+Your trainers will work towards the goals by increasing reliability of manners & skills in increasingly challenging ways incorporating distractions, distances & durations.
 Structure/routine & management styles used in Board & Train are all intended to enhance the learning or training experience.